 Do Dental Implants Look & Feel Like Real Teeth?

 Dental implants feel like real teeth because the implant post becomes encased by the natural bone tissue of the jaw.
 When you chew, your teeth feel no different than they would if tethered by your natural roots.
 Dental implants look like real teeth because the entire dental implant post is situated beneath the gums.
 There are no artificial "gums" made of resin or acrylic, just your natural gum tissue surrounding the hidden dental implant.
 The appearance of your new tooth or teeth can closely resemble natural enamel in its translucency, shade, gradient, and sheen.
-We go over the finer details of appearance during our visit in which you choose the material to be used in the fabrication of your crown, bridge, or dentures.
+We go over the finer details of appearance during our visit in which you choose the material to be used in the fabrication of your dental implant crown, bridge, or dentures.

 Does Dental Insurance Cover Implants?